 Building the New World Within (1) – Introduction

 “World without end”.
 We find this phrase in various religious scriptures and prayers, including Catholicism and Rastafarianism.
-It means forever.
-It is a Doxology, not meant to be taken literally, yet literally speaking, without too much reflection, the phrase does make sense – logically speaking.
-“Forever” is not dependent on the planet or the solar system or even the galaxy.
-It doesn’t even depend on whether there is a concept of time and space.
-“Forever” depends not on humans, nor on humanity, and no species is guaranteed to be around forever.
+It is a Doxology and it means forever.
+“Forever” is not dependent on the planet or the solar system or the galaxy.
+Neither does it depend on whether there is a concept of time or space.
+Nor on humans, or humanity and no species is guaranteed to be around forever.

 For example, the ancient Maya Civilisations of Central America were experts in mapping consciousness, whereas relatively speaking, modern man has made limited inroads into the subject.
 It is a field of study which people seem to find much less important than science for example, and indeed we would much rather attempt to understand consciousness through scientific methods than organically.